125 Basis Points in Four Cuts

 3. You are still on MCLR.
 Even if your loan was taken after 2019, some borrowers may have refinanced to MCLR products at some point.
 Check your loan sanction letter — the benchmark rate should be stated clearly.

-Will the RBI Cut Rates Again — What to Expect in June 2026
+Will the RBI Cut Again: What to Expect in June 2026

-The April 8, 2026 MPC decision to hold was unanimous — all six members voted to keep the repo rate at 5.25%.
-The RBI cited two primary concerns: crude oil above $100 per barrel driven by the West Asia conflict, and the rupee trading near record lows.
-Both factors push up India's import costs and put pressure on inflation.
-The RBI's own CPI inflation projection for FY27 is 4.6% — above its 4% medium-term target.
+The April 2026 hold was unanimous: all six MPC members voted to keep the rate at 5.25%.
+The RBI cited crude oil above USD 100 per barrel and the rupee near record lows as the two primary constraints.
+Both raise import costs and keep inflation elevated.
+The RBI's FY27 CPI inflation projection is 4.6%, above the 4% medium-term target.

 What this means practically: If you are planning to take a home loan in 2026, current rates between 7.50% and 8.50% depending on your credit profile are among the most competitive India has seen in recent years.
-Locking in a long tenure now at these rates — especially with an EBLR-linked product — positions you well if any further cuts materialise later.
+Locking in a long tenure now at these rates, especially with an EBLR-linked product, means future cuts pass through automatically.

 Frequently Asked Questions